A solution to the tension of burning on neutron stars and nuclear physics: A unified solution: the accretion states

-We argue that this scenario can unify the whole spectrum of burster behaviours within a single, natural mechanism.
+We argue that this scenario can unify the whole spectrum of burster behaviors within a single, natural mechanism.
 On one hand, without adding unknown physics, we showed that sources where the bursts are quenched at significantly lower accretion rates than normally predicted can be brought back in agreement with nuclear physics calculations.
-On the other hand, the sources that follow the classical models, may do so simply because they never develop a stable boundary layer, either because they never reach the necessary accretion rate or because their discs are truncated.
-Advanced numerical simulations have begun to show how weak and strong magnetic fields will affect the inner disc structure \citep{art-2017-parf-tchek,art-2022-das-port-watts,art-2024-parf-tchek,art-2024-das-port}, supporting this idea.
-In these cases, the channelled accretion and spreading of the fluid at deeper layers \citep{art-1997-bild-brown} will change the distribution and composition of the matter on the surface, affecting the corresponding burst rate and efficiency as functions of accretion rate.
-Thus, our findings highlight the potential of the bursts as probes of another key physics: not only they are useful to gain information about nuclear physics and the interior of neutron stars, but also about the yet unclear accretion processes near their surfaces.
+On the other hand, the sources that follow the classical models may do so simply because they never develop a stable boundary layer, either because they never reach the necessary accretion rate\footnote{A classic example is the clocked-burster, GS 1826-238, which for many decades has been thought to be very regular and well described by 1D simulations.
+However, all its bursts had been detected in the hard state.
+Once the source switched to the soft state, its bursts also started deviating from expectations with increasing recurrence time \citep[see, e.g.,][and references therein]{2025ApJ...993L..13T}.} or because their disks are truncated.
+Advanced numerical simulations have begun to show how weak and strong magnetic fields will affect the inner disk structure \citep{art-2017-parf-tchek,art-2022-das-port-watts,art-2024-parf-tchek,art-2024-das-port}, supporting this idea.
+In these cases, the channelled accretion and spreading of the fluid at deeper layers \citep{art-1997-bild-brown} will change the distribution and composition of the matter on the surface, affecting the corresponding burst rate and efficiency as functions of the accretion rate.
+Thus, our findings highlight the potential of the bursts as probes of another key physics: not only are they useful to gain information about nuclear physics and the interior of neutron stars, but also about the yet unclear accretion processes near their surfaces.